StreamAvatar: Streaming Diffusion Models for Real-Time Interactive Human Avatars: Experiment

 \subsection{Ablation Study}

 We evaluate the key components of our autoregressive distillation framework and interactive model.
-Starting from Self Forcing~\cite{SelfForcing} as the baseline, we incrementally add the Reference Sink (+ref sink), the RAPR strategy (+RAPR), the adversarial refinement stage with a standard discriminator (+GAN w/o $D_{CA}$), and finally replace it with our consistency-aware discriminator (Ours).
-As shown in \cref{tab:cmp_talk}, adding each components consistently improves the performance.
-It should be noted that although some ablation variants exhibit larger motion dynamics, this often comes at the cost of distorted or blurry frames, as reflected by the ASE and IQA scores.
+Starting from Self Forcing~\cite{SelfForcing} as (Ours (baseline)), we incrementally add the Reference Sink (+Ref Sink), the RAPR strategy (+RAPR), adversarial refinement with a standard discriminator (+GAN w/o $D_{CA}$), and finally our consistency-aware discriminator (Ours). \cref{tab:cmp_talk} shows the quantitative results; please also refer to Appendix \cref{tab:cmp_talk_emtd}, \cref{fig:ablation}, and the demo video for additional results.
+The baseline fails to preserve identity and drifts over time.
+Introducing the Reference Sink improves identity preservation but remains insufficient for long-duration generation.
+The RAPR strategy further enhances temporal consistency in long sequences, though occasional blur and distortion persist.
+Applying adversarial refinement without the consistency-aware discriminator yields worse consistency.
+Note that although some ablation variants exhibit larger motion dynamics, this often comes at the cost of distorted or blurry frames, as reflected by the IQA and ASE scores.
+Overall, each added component brings improvement, validating our design.

-To evaluate the effectiveness of our design regarding where the audio mask is applied, we introduce a \textbf{Pre-Mask} variant, which applies the audio mask to the raw audio before feeding it into Wav2Vec for feature extraction.
-In contrast, \textbf{Ours} applies the audio mask to the features extracted by Wav2Vec.
+To evaluate the effectiveness of our design regarding where the audio mask is applied, we introduce a ``Pre-Mask'' variant, which applies the audio mask to the raw audio before feeding it into Wav2Vec for feature extraction.
+In contrast, ``Ours'' applies the audio mask to the features extracted by Wav2Vec.
 To reduce computational cost, we conduct experiments using the undistilled model.
-As shown in \cref{tab:abl_listen}, \textbf{Ours} outperforms \textbf{Pre-Mask} across all metrics.
+As shown in \cref{tab:abl_listen}, ``Ours'' outperforms ``Pre-Mask'' across all metrics.
 This indicates that applying the audio mask directly to the audio degrades the resulting Wav2Vec features and ultimately harms model performance, thereby validating the effectiveness of our design.
-Please refer to the Appendix and demo video for more results.